Ask to take part

 Medical Conditions

-Infection in patients with cirrhosis
+Infection and decompensation in patients with cirrhosis

 This information is provided directly by researchers, and we recognise that it isn't always easy to understand.
 We are working with researchers to improve the accessibility of this information.
 In some summaries, you may come across links to external websites.
 These websites will have more information to help you better understand the study.